kaltura/playkit-js/docs/drm-system.md

 ### Configuration

 Sometimes the user may want to force the player to select a specific DRM system.
 Usually to support DRM on browser not in the table above, or to prioritize between one of the supported DRM systems.
-<br>Setting the desired DRM system is done by setting the DRM configuration.
+Setting the desired DRM system is done by setting the DRM configuration.
 For example:

 ```ecmascript 6
 var config = {